Manila sound: Artists

 In a nation of musically inclined citizens, Hotdog and Ella del Rosario's songs rank highest among the most recognized and revered.
 Del Rosario had a successful solo career when she was signed by Vicor and Canary labels.
 Hotdog and del Rosario's phenomenon paved the way for the solo musical careers of female pop singers.
 Del Rosario is considered the Pop, Samba and Disco Queen of the Philippines.
-Her solo career hits such as "O Lumapit Ka", "Mr. Disco", "Sabik na Sabik", "I Love You", including several hit advertising and commercial jingles, earned her the title of Manila Sound Queen.
+Her solo career hits such as "O Lumapit Ka", "Shake it Baby", "Mr. Disco", "Sabik na Sabik", "I Love You", including several hit advertising and commercial jingles, earned her the title of Manila Sound Queen.

 Others that followed were Zsa Zsa Padilla, Gina Montes and Maso Diez.VST and Company: Initially starting with the Sotto Brothers, the group scored a number of disco hits such as "Disco Fever", "Awitin Mo Isasayaw Ko", "Kiss Kiss", "Step No Step Yes", "Swing", "Tayo'y Magsayawan", and "Rock Baby Rock" along with romantic ballads like "Ikaw ang Aking Mahal" and "Ipagpatawad Mo".
 Currently, VST and Company has incorporated bossa nova influences in its music as evidenced by its album, The Bossa Nova Collection: VST and Company.
 The group also help launch the careers of some Filipino artists, particularly that of Sharon Cuneta.The Boyfriends: Famous for the song "Sumayaw, Sumunod" which became a big disco hit, they also released the disco songs "Araw-araw, Oras-oras" and "Dance with Me", and the love ballads "Nais Kong Malaman Mo", "First Love", and "Bakit Labis Kitang Mahal".Soul Jugglers: Funk band that released the singles "Hanggang Magdamag" and "Pinoy Disko".Cinderella: Pop band more commonly known for its love songs, particularly "T.L.
-Ako Sa'yo", "Bato Sa Buhangin", "Sa Aking Pag-iisa", "Ang Boyfriend kong Baduy", "May Crush Ako Sa 'Yo", "Pag-ibig Ko'y Ibang Iba", "Superstar ng Buhay Ko", and "Tulak Ng Bibig, Kabig Ng Dibdib".
+Ako Sa'yo", "Bato sa Buhangin", "Sa Aking Pag-iisa", "Ang Boyfriend kong Baduy", "May Crush Ako sa 'Yo", "Pag-ibig Ko'y Ibang Iba", "Superstar ng Buhay Ko", and "Tulak ng Bibig, Kabig ng Dibdib".
 Cecile Colayco and the late Yolly Samson were lead vocalists.
 In its later output, Cinderella incorporated bossa nova in its repertoire, as exemplified in the album The Bossa Nova Collection: Cinderella.